pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-speedrun.rst

  Events in database at end:  115,060 events  (115,060 new, 5,745/s)

 The performance report for event-sourced aggregates accomplished 62,760 operations in 20s.
-That gives an average of 0.319 milliseconds per operation, and a target for implementing DCB.
+That gives an average of 0.319 milliseconds per operation, and a target for implementing Dcb.

 PostgreSQL with GIN index
 -------------------------

-The :class:`~examples.coursebookingdcb.postgres_ts.PostgresDCBRecorderTS` was our second attempt to implement the challenging DCB query logic in way that is performant.
+The :class:`~examples.coursebookingdcb.postgres_ts.PostgresDcbRecorderTS` was our second attempt to implement the challenging DCB query logic in way that is performant.
 The first attempt used an array column for tags, and array operators to search for types and tags.
 It simply didn't work very well, grinding to a virtual halt after only a modest volume of recorded events.